-Prince Charles’ charitable foundation received £1m donation from Bin Laden family
+Prince Charles’s charitable foundation received £1m donation from Bin Laden family

 Charity says the donation was agreed by all five trustees at the time